harvester/docs/docs/host/host.md

 :::note

 If you are testing Harvester in a QEMU environment, you'll need to use QEMU v6.0 or later.
 Previous versions of QEMU will always generate the same WWN for NVMe disks emulation.
 This will cause Harvester to not add the additional disks, as explained above.
+However, you can still add a virtual disk with the SCSI controller.
+The WWN information could be added manually along with the disk attach operation.
+For more details, please refer to the [script](https://github.com/harvester/vagrant-rancherd/blob/2782981b6017754d016f5b72d630dff4895f7ad6/scripts/attach-disk.sh#L75).

 :::